threefoldfoundation/www_freeflow_life/content/twin/index.md

 ### **THE FREEFLOW KEY**

-## NFT BASED <br> AUTHENTICATION
+## YOUR VALUABLE KEY <br> TO YOUR DIGITAL LIFE

-Your Twin is accessed through a unique NTF Know as the FreeFlow Key, an ultra-secure and unique attribute allows you to stay completely safe and private.
+To get access to your FreeFlow Twin you need a unique NTF known as a FreeFlow Key (FFK), these keys are valuable and unique.
 <button class="flex mx-auto" onclick="window.open('https://threefoldfoundation.github.io/books/freeflow/network/tokens/ffk.html', '_blank')">MORE INFO</button>

 {% end %}